Realme C35

-The Realme C35 (stylized as realme C35) is a budget-level smartphone, developed by Realme.
+The Realme C35 (stylized as realme C35) is a entry-budget-level smartphone, developed by Realme.
 It was unveiled on February 10, 2022.

 Additionally, under the Narzo series, the Realme Narzo 50A Prime (stylized as realme narzo 50A Prime) was introduced, which is positioned as an improved version of Realme Narzo 50A and differs from the realme C35 by a weaker processor and its back panel design.